robcarver17/skipperman/docs/main-menu.md

 - Help [Alt-h]

 In most browsers (Explorer, Chrome, Opera version 15 onwards, and Safari) you would use the Alt key plus the relevant (lowercase) letter.
 In Firefox use Alt, Shift and key.
-In Opera prior to version 12 use Shift, Escape and key.
+In Opera prior to version 12 use Shift, Escape and key; for later versions Alt and key should work.
+On a Mac, use Ctrl/Alt/Key in Chrome, Firefox and Safari.